Reconciliation at Curtin

 Moorditj Yorga Scholarship Program

-Curtin’s Moorditj Yorga Scholarship Program is helping Aboriginal and Torres Strait Islander women gain a university education at Curtin.
+The Moorditj Yorga Scholarship Program helps Aboriginal and Torres Strait Islander women access a university education at Curtin through scholarship funding.

 Carrolup Centre for Truth-telling

-Curtin is the custodian of the Herbert Mayer Collection of Carrolup Artworks, an exquisite collection of artworks by young children of the Stolen Generations hand-drawn at the Carrolup Native Settlement near Katanning, Western Australia.
+The Carrolup Centre was established to create a dedicated home for the Herbert Mayer Collection of Carrolup Artworks, a collection of artworks by young children of the Stolen Generations hand-drawn at the Carrolup Native Settlement in Western Australia.

-Curtin worked closely with Aboriginal elders to establish the centre as a public place of truth-telling, healing and reconciliation.
+Curtin worked closely with Aboriginal Elders to create a Centre that will become place of truth-telling, healing and reconciliation.

 Cultural capability learning experiences